 Food at Iceland’s Gas Stations

 It seems the national cuisine of Iceland is the hot dog.
-These little gems are universally available at every gas station and can be incredibly gourmet.
-However, Iceland gas stations serve far more than just hot dogs.
+These little gems are universally available at every station and can be incredibly gourmet.
+However, these fuel stops serve far more than just hot dogs.
 These stations can have sandwiches, ice cream, pizza and the Icelandic yogurt called skyr.